-The typical asking rate per listing is in the $30's per square foot per year.
-The Boswell's Corner region is going through a a boost in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 2% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The Boswell's Corner submarket is seeing a a rise in rates.
+In the last 3 months, the median rate increased $21 per sqft per year.
+That's a 114% rise in rent.

-Compared to the rest of the Washington D.C. market, the Boswell's Corner submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Boswell's Corner region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 2 listings have been made available, which means leases are probably leasing quickly.
+In the last 90 days, 8 listings have been listed, which means listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 50% of the office spaces in the Boswell's Corner are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 13% of the office spaces in the Boswell's Corner are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,000 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region were built in 2007 and are Class B.
+Even though the median size is 8,910 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area were built in 2007 and are Class A.